oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

     EXECUTE DBMS_CONNECTION_POOL.STOP_POOL()

-Oracle Database 26ai allows a ``DRAINTIME`` argument to be passed to ``STOP_POOL()``, indicating that the pool will only be closed after the specified time.
+Oracle AI Database 26ai allows a ``DRAINTIME`` argument to be passed to ``STOP_POOL()``, indicating that the pool will only be closed after the specified time.
 This allows in-progress application work to continue.
 A draintime value of 0 can be used to immediately close the pool.
 See the